oobabooga/text-generation-webui/docs/05 - Training Tab.md

 So, in effect, Loss is a balancing game: you want to get it low enough that it understands your data, but high enough that it isn't forgetting everything else.
 Generally, if it goes below `1.0`, it's going to start forgetting its prior memories, and you should stop training.
 In some cases you may prefer to take it as low as `0.5` (if you want it to be very very predictable).
 Different goals have different needs, so don't be afraid to experiment and see what works best for you.

 Note: if you see Loss start at or suddenly jump to exactly `0`, it is likely something has gone wrong in your training process (eg model corruption).

-## Note: 4-Bit Monkeypatch

-The [4-bit LoRA monkeypatch](GPTQ-models-(4-bit-mode).md#using-loras-in-4-bit-mode) works for training, but has side effects:
-- VRAM usage is higher currently.
-You can reduce the `Micro Batch Size` to `1` to compensate.
-- Models do funky things.
-LoRAs apply themselves, or refuse to apply, or spontaneously error out, or etc. It can be helpful to reload base model or restart the WebUI between training/usage to minimize chances of anything going haywire.
-- Loading or working with multiple LoRAs at the same time doesn't currently work.
-- Generally, recognize and treat the monkeypatch as the dirty temporary hack it is - it works, but isn't very stable.
-It will get better in time when everything is merged upstream for full official support.